How to Sell your Timeshare

 Before you begin the process of understanding how to sell your timeshare, it is imperative to have all of the necessary documentation in place and gather the details needed for buyers to make an informed purchase decision regarding your interval.
 Make sure you have your deed, with the specifics regarding the size and location of your unit, resort information, etc. You'd be amazed at how many people don't even really understand what type of timeshare they own; for instance, thinking they own an "RCI timeshare" or incorrectly stating the number of bedrooms in their unit.
 Accurate information can make the difference between a successful or a frustrating process.

 Finding your timeshare buyer

-When trying to figure out how to sell your timeshare, the best place to start is by thinking like a timeshare buyer.
+When trying to figure out how to sell a timeshare, the best place to start is by thinking like a timeshare buyer.
 What are they looking for?
 Where do they search when looking for a timeshare to buy?
 Often, sellers begin with their home resort, so ask if there is an in-house resale department that can help sell the unit.
-Some resorts may have internal newsletters or members-only website access, since some existing owners look to add to their ownership level - especially if a points product is involved.
+Some resorts may have internal newsletters or members-only website access since some existing owners want to add to their existing ownership level - especially if a points product is involved.